 - dry mouth

 Talk with your doctor about any medications you are on for bipolar disorder.
-Know the signs of dangerous side effects, and let them know if any occur.
+Know the possible dangerous side effects, and let them know if any occur.
 There are risk factors for any medications.
-Your doctor will discuss the various risks and potential benefits with you to decide what medications are best for you.
+Your doctor will discuss the various risks and potential benefits with you to decide what medications are best.

 Psychotherapy, or talk therapy, is often used with drugs for bipolar disorder.
 A therapist can provide emotional support along with education about the disorder to you and your family.
 They may also help you avoid relapses and manage symptoms.